Our Careers Programme

 - Employer work experience and placement reports.

-- Ad hoc feedback from students, parents/carers, schools in the region and other external agencies.
+- Ad hoc feedback from students, parents/carers, schools in the region, the college's Enterprise Advisor and other external agencies.

 Contact Us & Feedback

 If you'd like more details on our Careers Programme and in-college Careers Advice Service, please call the Careers Advisor on 0191 518 8282 or email email@example.com.